Konfekt/vim-alias/README.md

 ```

 - To create an Alias, use `:Alias`.
-    Pass the optional parameters `-buffer` or `-range` to to create a buffer-local alias or one that accepts a range preceding the alias.
+    Pass the optional parameters `-buffer` or `-range` to create a buffer-local alias or one that accepts a range preceding the alias.
     To override an existing alias, append `!` to `:Alias`.
 - To remove an alias, use `:UnAlias`.
 - To list all aliases, use `:Aliases`.
-    Restrict the output to all aliases whose name contains `...` by appending `...`.
+    Restrict the output to all aliases whose names contain, say `xyz`, by `:Aliases xyz`.

 To define the Aliases after Vim has started up, define them in
 `~/.vim/after/plugin/alias.vim`, or add to `~/.vimrc`